SharpRS03/UoM-ERP-BM-10909914/README.md

 neural and null-control result bit-identical. `dmi.csv` is committed here with its access date;
 work from the committed copy and the reported numbers reproduce exactly.
 Technical appendix §8.8.

-**The neural point estimates come from stage 19, not stage 15.** Stage 15 produces a single run on seed triple (0,1,2), which ranks first of ten.
-The figures the report carries are the ten-replicate means from `FC10_seed_summary.csv`.
-A reproducer who runs stage 15 and compares it against the reported skill table will find a mismatch that is not an error.

-Full list of known deviations and non-determinism: technical appendix §7.
+Full list of known deviations and non-determinism: technical appendix §8.

 ---